Vehicle Care Guide

 Offer limited resistance to minor surface wear

-Typically have a shorter lifespan than PPF
+Have a shorter lifespan than PPF

-PPF is designed to preserve the paint.
+PPF preserves the paint.

-Vinyl wraps are designed to change how it looks.
+Vinyl wraps change how it looks.

 UV & Interior Protection (Tint & Surface Care)

-Over time, this can lead to:
+Over time, this leads to:

 Fading and discoloration

-Drying and cracking of materials
+Drying and cracking

-Window tint plays an important role by:
+Window tint helps by:

 Reducing UV exposure